piyook/roshambo/README.md

  <img src="images/rules.png" alt="Logo" width="300" height="200">
  </p>
  <br>

 The project is a simple game app based on roshambo (rock,paper,scissors) that has a front-end built with Vue-3 and a back-end API built with Laravel used to record users scores and handle game logic.

-The vue components are stored in a Vapp folder within the Laravel resources folder.
+The vue components are stored in a <b> Vapp folder within the Laravel resources folder </b>.

 Vite package.json was modded to build the VUE production dist folder to the Laravel public folder and also update the app.blade.php which was used to build